John Held Jr.: Cartoons and covers

 He wrote and drew two newspaper comic strips, Oh!
 Margy and its sequel Merely Margy and Rah Rah Rosalie.
 After F. Scott Fitzgerald complained that William Hill designed the characters on his covers to look too much like himself and his wife Zelda, Fitzgerald hired Held to illustrate his book covers, after taking a liking to his cartoon style.
 This represented the stylistic shift of the period from realism to abstraction which influenced the Art-Deco style of the decade.
 Held's first cover for Fitzgerald was a companion book of short stories for The Beautiful and Damned, and he subsequently illustrated Tales of the Jazz Age (1922) and The Vegetable (1923).
 Held also designed the cover for Pulitzer Prize-winning novel, So Big.In addition to his archetypical flapper illustrations, Held also made linocuts and drew cartoons in a 19th-century woodcut style, as he had started getting bored with the flapper girls.
 During this time period, his art often depicted the "Gay Nineties".
 From 1925 to 1932, his woodcut-style cartoons and faux maps were published frequently in The New Yorker.
 Held Jr slipped occasional imagery alluding to the Church of Jesus Christ of Latter-day Saints such as temples, the acronym ZCMI, the Angel Moroni, and Brigham Young, and though some people believe he sneaked them in, Ross was fully aware of it and actually encouraged it.
 Held portrayed a satirical view of the Roaring Twenties, often criticizing the drinking, gambling, and rampant sexuality that often characterized the decade.
 This contrasted his counterparts in Jazz-Age cartoons such as Peter Arno who seemed to celebrate it.
 Held also created the iconic "Wise Men Fish Here" sign which hung above the door of the Gotham Book Mart for the life of the store.

-His post-1930 works are not as well known; during the Great Depression Held lost much of his money in the Ivar Kreuger fraud scheme, and his last New Yorker illustration appeared in 1932.
+During the Great Depression Held lost much of his money in the Ivar Kreuger fraud scheme.
+His last New Yorker illustration appeared in 1932.
 Held wrote and illustrated several novels, such as Grim Youth (1930) and The Flesh Is Weak (1931).
 The reduced demand for his cartoons in the 1930s gave him more time to paint.
 During this time, he painted somber landscapes and cityscapes, while also illustrating children's books and animal fantasies.
 He loved animals and depicted them frequently, but rarely used them for satire, because he found humans more strange and amusing.
 He also published The Works of John Held Jr. in 1931.